MM8000/FEND_App_built_FS-2023/README.md

-# FEND_App_built_FS-2023
+# FEND_FITNESSAPP_MB

-This App built is for study reasons only and is developed as state of process with the OC-FEND programme.
+YOLO!

+this is a work in progress with the FEND Programme of Opencampus Kiel...